relativityboy/bonmot/readme.md

 {
   uiBindings:['firstName', 'lastName']
 }
 ```

-This is enough to get you through most scenarios, but you can do a **lot** more.
+This is enough to get you through most scenarios.
+You can add models right away, update them, or even change them.
+ but you can do a **lot** more than simple values.

 #### Control bindings